 Canvas is the course management system used by Washington University.
 Course instructors are responsible for managing their own class(es).
 You can access the system at https://mycanvas.wustl.edu/ using your WUSTLKey.

-Instructors and faculty are highly encouraged to post their syllabus to Canvas and utilize the platform as much as possible.
+Instructors and faculty are expected post their syllabus to Canvas at least two weeks before classes begin and utilize the platform as much as possible.

 Classrooms are assigned on the basis of projected enrollments, course requirements, and, to the degree possible, convenience for faculty and students.
 If for some reason a change from the room designated in the course schedule must be made prior to the first class meeting, instructors will be notified.

 The PACS classrooms are located in the CID Building.

 - Clark Learning Center, Room 3000, 3rd floor

 - Discovery Room, Room 215 (school side of building), 2nd floor – ID badge required for access

 - PACS Lab, Room 255 (school side of building), 2nd floor – ID badge required for access